Ice and snow warnings issued as temperatures set to stay as low as minus 10C

 Large areas of the country have been warned to expect severe conditions during the weekend, with snow forecast for Scotland and the south-east of England.

-Temperatures are set to stay low, hitting minus 10C (14F) in isolated areas on Saturday and Sunday, with a Met Office yellow warning for snow and ice in place for much of Scotland on Saturday as well as ice in Northern Ireland, Wales and the far south-west of England.
+Temperatures are set to stay low, hitting minus 10C (14F) in isolated areas on Saturday and Sunday.

-The warnings spread on Sunday to include London and the south-east of England, with this area remaining on Monday and with a 30% chance of up to 5cm of snow on Sunday.
+A Met Office yellow warning for snow and ice is in place for much of Scotland until 12pm on Sunday.

+On Saturday, the Met Office extended ice warnings in Northern Ireland, Wales and south-western England to cover snow until 12pm on Sunday.

 The Met Office said the conditions could lead to travel disruption, especially on Monday morning, and a small chance of some rural communities becoming cut off along with a possibility of power cuts and mobile phone coverage being affected.